ISCDtoolbox/Mshdist/README.md

 #### With a single *.mesh file and an initial associated *.sol file

-Starting from a bat.sol file (saved as batInit.sol since bat.sol will be overwritten) that gives a level-set function of a bat.mesh file (negative inside, positive outside the domain, zero on the boundary), you can modify the level-set function so that it become the signed distance function associated with the bat domain (i.e. the level-set with a unitary gradient norm).
+Starting from a bat.sol file (saved as batInit.sol since bat.sol will be overwritten) that gives a level-set function of a bat.mesh file (negative inside, positive outside the domain, zero on the boundary), you can modify the level-set function so that it become the signed distance function associated with the bat domain (i.e. a level-set function with a unitary gradient norm).

 Since such an *.sol is overwritten by mshdist during the renormalization process, we have saved the initial *.sol file as batInit.sol.
 Hence, in order to perform this test, type successively in a command prompt
 ```